About the Site

 - Masao Okazaki — for his valuable input which kept the History of the Earth-Romulan War project alive, and for many stimulating conversations on topics ranging from Federation diplomacy and interstellar political theory to Human missionaries converting Klingons to Christianity.

-- To the entire staff of Star Trek: Renaissance — Harri Tusa, Yehuda Katz, Admiral Leyton, Rob Jelley, Kegg, Garth Rice, Bill Jasper, Robert Crosswell, James Sampson, Christopher Davis, Chris Edmonds, James DiBenedetto, Shaun Hamley, Will Sjorensen, Andy Kinnear, Adam Jackson, and Josh Maley — for three great years of great Trek.
+- To the entire staff of Star Trek: Renaissance — Harri Tusa, Yehuda Katz, Admiral Leyton, Rob Jelley, Kegg, Garth Rice, Bill Jasper, Robert Crosswell, James Sampson, Christopher Davis, Chris Edmonds, James DiBenedetto, Shaun Hamley, Will Sjorensen, Andy Kinnear, Adam Jackson, and Josh Maley — for four great years of great Trek.

 - Harry Doddema — for the awesome idea of a Star Trek wiki and partnering with me to start the Memory Alpha project.